-22.5 MPLAB Assembler, Linker and Librarian for Various Device Families
+22.6 MPLAB Assembler, Linker and Librarian for Various Device Families

-MPLAB Assembler produces relocatable machine code from symbolic assembly language for PIC24, PIC32 and dsPIC DSC devices.
-MPLAB XC Compiler uses the assembler to produce its object file.
+MPLAB Assembler produces relocatable machine code from symbolic assembly language for PIC24, PIC32 and dsPIC devices.
+MPLAB C Compiler uses the assembler to produce its object file.
 The assembler generates relocatable object files that can then be archived or linked with other relocatable object files and archives to create an executable file.
 Notable features of the assembler include:

 - · Support for the entire device instruction set

-- Support for fixed-point and floating-point data
+- · Support for fixed-point and floating-point data

-- Command-line interface
+- · Command line interface

 - · Rich directive set

 - · Flexible macro language

-- MPLAB X IDE compatibility
+- MPLAB IDE compatibility

-22.6 MPLAB X SIM Software Simulator
+22.7 MPLAB SIM Software Simulator

-The MPLAB X SIM Software Simulator allows code development in a PC-hosted environment by simulating the PIC MCUs and dsPIC DSCs on an instruction level.
+The MPLAB SIM Software Simulator allows code development in a PC-hosted environment by simulating the PIC MCUs and dsPIC® DSCs on an instruction level.
 On any given instruction, the data areas can be examined or modified and stimuli can be applied from a comprehensive stimulus controller.
 Registers can be logged to files for further run-time analysis.
 The trace buffer and logic analyzer display extend the power of the simulator to record and track program execution, actions on I/O, most peripherals and internal registers.

-The MPLAB X SIM Software Simulator fully supports symbolic debugging using the MPLAB XC Compilers, and the MPASM and MPLAB Assemblers.
+The MPLAB SIM Software Simulator fully supports symbolic debugging using the MPLAB C Compilers, and the MPASM and MPLAB Assemblers.
 The software simulator offers the flexibility to develop and debug code outside of the hardware laboratory environment, making it an excellent, economical software development tool.

-22.7 MPLAB REAL ICE In-Circuit Emulator System
+22.8 MPLAB REAL ICE In-Circuit Emulator System

-The MPLAB REAL ICE In-Circuit Emulator System is Microchip's next generation high-speed emulator for Microchip Flash DSC and MCU devices.
-It debugs and programs all 8, 16 and 32-bit MCU, and DSC devices with the easy-to-use, powerful graphical user interface of the MPLAB X IDE.
+MPLAB REAL ICE In-Circuit Emulator System is Microchip's next generation high-speed emulator for Microchip Flash DSC and MCU devices.
+It debugs and programs PIC[®] Flash MCUs and dsPIC[®] Flash DSCs with the easy-to-use, powerful graphical user interface of the MPLAB Integrated Development Environment (IDE), included with each kit.

-The emulator is connected to the design engineer's PC using a high-speed USB 2.0 interface and is connected to the target with either a connector compatible with in-circuit debugger systems (RJ-11) or with the new high-speed, noise tolerant, Low-Voltage Differential Signal (LVDS) interconnection (CAT5).
+The emulator is connected to the design engineer's PC using a high-speed USB 2.0 interface and is connected to the target with either a connector compatible with incircuit debugger systems (RJ11) or with the new high-speed, noise tolerant, Low-Voltage Differential Signal (LVDS) interconnection (CAT5).

-The emulator is field upgradable through future firmware downloads in MPLAB X IDE.
-MPLAB REAL ICE offers significant advantages over competitive emulators including full-speed emulation, run-time variable watches, trace analysis, complex breakpoints, logic probes, a ruggedized probe interface and long (up to three meters) interconnection cables.
+The emulator is field upgradable through future firmware downloads in MPLAB IDE.
+In upcoming releases of MPLAB IDE, new devices will be supported, and new features will be added.
+MPLAB REAL ICE offers significant advantages over competitive emulators including low-cost, full-speed emulation, run-time variable watches, trace analysis, complex breakpoints, a ruggedized probe interface and long (up to three meters) interconnection cables.

-22.8 MPLAB ICD 3 In-Circuit Debugger System
+22.9 MPLAB ICD 3 In-Circuit Debugger System

-The MPLAB ICD 3 In-Circuit Debugger System is Microchip's most cost-effective, high-speed hardware debugger/programmer for Microchip Flash DSC and MCU devices.
-It debugs and programs PIC Flash microcontrollers and dsPIC DSCs with the powerful, yet easy-to-use graphical user interface of the MPLAB IDE.
+MPLAB ICD 3 In-Circuit Debugger System is Microchip's most cost effective high-speed hardware debugger/programmer for Microchip Flash Digital Signal Controller (DSC) and microcontroller (MCU) devices.
+It debugs and programs PIC® Flash microcontrollers and dsPIC® DSCs with the powerful, yet easy-to-use graphical user interface of MPLAB Integrated Development Environment (IDE).